aeslaughter/moose/docs/content/documentation/interfaces/SetupInterface.md

 ## Execute On

-Any object inheriting from the SetupInterface will have an "execute_on" parameter that can be set to various flags, the most common flags are listed below.
+Any object inheriting from the SetupInterface, that adds the `validParams<SetupInterface>` within its own parameters, will have an "execute_on" parameter that can be set to various flags, the most common flags are listed below.

 | Execute Flag | Description |